Air pollution in Delhi

-During the COVID-19 pandemic lockdown in India, The water quality of the Yamuna and Ganges river basins have improved as industries are closed due to the lockdown.
-The air quality has also significantly improved during the lockdown.
+During the COVID-19 pandemic lockdown in India, the air quality in Delhi significantly improved.

-India's Ministry of Earth Sciences published a research paper in October 2018 attributing almost 41% to vehicular emissions, 21.5% to dust and 18% to industries.
-The director of Centre for Science and Environment alleged that the Society of Indian Automobile Manufacturers is lobbying "against the report" because it is "inconvenient" to the automobile industry...
+India's Ministry of Earth Sciences published a research paper in October 2018 attributing almost 41% of air pollution to vehicular emissions, 21.5% to dust and 18% to industrial emissions.
+The director of the Centre for Science and Environment alleged that the Society of Indian Automobile Manufacturers was lobbying "against the report" because it was "inconvenient" to the automobile industry.

-Air quality index of Delhi is generally in the Good (0–50), Satisfactory (51–100), and Moderate (101–200) levels between March to September, and then it drastically deteriorates to Poor (201–300), Severe (301–400), or Hazardous (401–500+) levels during October to February due to various factors including burning of effigies during Vijayadashami, bursting of firecrackers during Diwali, stubble burning, road dust, vehicle pollution and cold weather.
-In November 2016, in an event known as the Great Smog of Delhi, the air pollution spiked far beyond acceptable levels.
-Levels of PM2.5 and PM 10 particulate matter hit 999 micrograms per cubic meter, while the safe limits for those pollutants are 60 and 100 respectively.
-According to Bloomberg, 16.7 lakh people died due to polluted air in India in the year 2019.
-Further, according to data released by environment ministry in 2022, the Air Quality Index of Delhi National Capital Region is over 200 for at least half the year.
+The air quality index (AQI) in Delhi generally falls within the Satisfactory (51–100) and Moderate (101–200) ranges between March and September, and then drastically deteriorates to Poor (201–300), Severe (301–400), or Hazardous (401–500+) levels between October and February due to various factors including the burning of effigies during Vijayadashami, the bursting of firecrackers during Diwali, thermal power plants in the National Capital Region, stubble burning, road dust, vehicle pollution and cold weather.

+In November 2016, in an event known as the "Great Smog of Delhi", the air pollution spiked far beyond acceptable levels.
+The levels of PM2.5 and PM 10 particulate matter hit 999 micrograms per cubic meter, well above their respective 24-hour peak limits of 15 and 60 micrograms per cubic metre.

+According to Bloomberg, 16.7 lakh (1,670,000) people died due to polluted air in India in 2019.
+According to data released by the Ministry of Environment, Forest and Climate Change in 2022, the Air Quality Index in Delhi stood at over 200 for at least half the year.